Thomas-6freedom/UnityVRGrabberExample/README.md

 You simply have to use the Left Hand and the Right Hand prefab.
 Then you have a Grabbable prefab.
 There is a test scene named "VRHandExampleScene".

 ![](https://thumbs.gfycat.com/PolishedNiceBluebottle-size_restricted.gif)

+#Troubleshoot
+If you have only one hand usable at one time.
+Add this line to your manifest:
+`<uses-feature android:name="android.hardware.vr.headtracking" android:required="true" android:version="1"/>`

+If you have a Physics2D compiler error; remove Unity UI in your package manager